-However, even for sophisticated commercial property investors, there are plenty of good reasons to consider professional fees and real estate commissions of hiring a seasoned broker as a cost of doing business:
+Even for sophisticated commercial property investors, there are plenty of good reasons to consider the fees and real estate commissions of hiring a seasoned broker as a cost of doing business:

 - Avoid significant potential pitfalls that can delay closing or create a breach of contract.

 - Real estate brokers have expertise in specific asset classes such as office, retail, multifamily, industrial property, and land.